-They are so versatile and great to keep them on rotation.
+- They are so versatile and great to keep on rotation.

 No matter how you prefer to eat them, we prefer to saute these little guys to get the most flavor out of them.

 Best of all, when you saute them, they will make your home smell delicious!
-Bringing everyone into the kitchen to see what’s cooking. 🙂
+Brings everyone into the kitchen to see what’s cooking. 🙂

-Saute the peppers with some salt and garlic powder, and for a few minutes on moderate heat.
-Turning them over every so often, and saute them until they are slightly charred on both sides.
+2. Sauté the peppers with some salt and garlic powder, and for a few minutes on moderate heat.
+Turning them over every so often, and sauté them until they are slightly charred on both sides.

 Do we need to remove the seeds?